Level 3 (BTEC) Dance

 How can I audition for the BTEC in Dance?

-Auditions will take place throughout the year.
-Once we have received your application, we will be in touch with an audition date.
+Our FINAL audition date is on 22 August 2019. – Once we have received your application, we will be in touch with more information regarding the audition format.

 Find out more

-Our Open Day has already taken place, however we are more than happy to arrange a private tour of the facilities and chat to individuals about the course.
+Our Open Day for September 2019 has already taken place, however we are more than happy to arrange a private tour of the facilities and chat to individuals about the course.
 For more information regarding the course, please contact firstname.lastname@example.org

 View from a parent